 The devastation that accompanies a major storm or a natural disaster often leaves Americans in the impacted area without power for hours to days or, even worse, displaces them from their homes.
-In fact, the U.S. experienced 91 weather, climate or geological disasters in 2016 and many news reports covered residents running to stores to gather much needed supplies for their families and pets.
+In fact, the U.S. experienced 22 billion-dollar weather, climate or geological disasters in 2020 and many news reports covered residents running to stores to gather much needed supplies for their families and pets.

-Instead of waiting until a weather warning is issued, residents should stockpile supplies and store them in a safe place year-round, just in case.
+Instead of waiting until a weather warning is issued, residents should stock up on supplies and store them in a safe place year-round, just in case.
 After all, we don’t want you to arrive at a local grocery or hardware store that has been picked clean and the shelves are now mostly empty.

 - Water – FEMA recommends keeping a three-day supply of water – 3 gallons of water per person – and we also recommend you keep water stocked in your vehicle in case you’re stranded away from home when disaster strikes.
 Survival pro-tip: purchasing a water-filtration device like water sanitation tabs or Lifestraws is a good and inexpensive investment.
 Both can purify 1,000 liters of water and are available for less than $20.